Paranjoy Guha Thakurta: Paid news

 Guha Thakurta was a member of the sub-committee set up by the Press Council of India to look into the malaise of paid news.
 Initially, the report titled Paid News: How Corruption in the Indian Media Undermines Democracy was to be released on 26 April 2010, but it was deferred after many members of the Council raised objections.
 A diluted version of the report, which was released on 30 July 2010, raised a storm.
 A number of newspaper establishments were named as having indulged in editorial malpractices.
-These included Bennett, Coleman and Co (owners of The Times of India), HT Media (owners of Hindustan Times, Hindustan and Mint), Dainik Jagaran, Dainik Bhaskar, Punjab Kesari, Lokmat, Eenadu, and Sakshi group, among others.
+These included Bennett, Coleman and Co (owners of The Times of India), HT Media (owners of Hindustan Times, Hindustan and Mint), Dainik Jagran, Dainik Bhaskar, Punjab Kesari, Lokmat, Eenadu, and Sakshi group, among others.

 In September 2010, the Central Information Commission (CIC) of India directed the council to make public the report as part of suo motu disclosure mandated under the Right to Information (RTI) Act.

 Guha Thakurta has since written extensively on the issue of "paid news".
 In a December 2013 article for First Post, he explained why the malaise of "paid news" is a threat to democracy:

 The independence of the media and its ability to bring about transparency in society by playing an adversarial role against the establishment get compromised because of corruption within the folds of the media itself.
 Paid news is one particularly egregious manifestation of the ills of the corporatized media that puts out information that poses as if it has been independently and objectively produced but has actually been paid for.